netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 The first thing to notice is that the *Service URL* should be http://motherlode.ucar.edu:8080/thredds/catalog/satellite/3.9/WEST-CONUS_4km/catalog.xml.
 Make sure that you use the xml version of the catalog.
 If you use an html version, you will not be able to harvest any metadata.

-Now because the catalog has lots of file level datasets, we will only harvest collection metadata so you should check *Create metadata for Collection Datasets*.
+Now because this unidata motherload Thredds catalog has lots of file level datasets (many thousands in fact), we will only harvest collection metadata.
+To do this you should check *Create metadata for Collection Datasets* and ignore the atomic datasets.

-The metadata in this catalog follows Unidata data discovery conventions, so we will choose *Extract Unidata dataset discovery metadata using fragments*.
+Next, because the metadata in this catalog follows Unidata data discovery conventions, so we will choose *Extract Unidata dataset discovery metadata using fragments*.

 Next, we will check *Ignore harvesting attribute on collection datasets in catalog*.
 We do this because datasets in the Thredds catalog can have an attribute indicating whether the dataset should be harvested or not.
 Since none of the datasets in this catalog have the harvesting attribute, we will ignore it.
 If we didn't check this box, all the datasets would be skipped.

 Next we will select the metadata schema that the harvested metadata will be written out in.
-We will choose *iso19139* here because this is the schema for which we have stylesheets that will convert Thredds metadata to ISO19139 and a template into which the fragments of metadata can be copied or linked.
+We will choose *iso19139* here because this is the schema for which we have stylesheets that will convert Thredds metadata to fragments of iso19139 metadata and a template into which these fragments of metadata can be copied or linked.
+After choosing *iso19139*, choices will appear that show these stylesheets and templates.

-After choosing *iso19139*, more choices will appear that show the stylesheets and templates available for this schema.
-Because we are interested in the thredds metadata elements in the Thredds catalog, we will choose *(iso19139) thredds-metadata* to convert these elements to iso19139 metadata fragments.
+The first choice is the stylesheet that will create iso19139 metadata fragments.
+Because we are interested in the thredds metadata elements in the Thredds catalog, we will choose the *(iso19139) thredds-metadata* (located in INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/convert/ThreddsToFragments) to convert these elements to iso19139 metadata fragments.

-For the purposes of this demonstration, we will not check *Create subtemplates for fragments (xlinks...)*.
+For the purposes of this demonstration, we will *not* check *Create subtemplates for fragments (xlinks...)*.
 This means that the fragments of metadata created by the stylesheet will be copied directly into the metadata template.
 They will not be able to be reused (eg. shared between different metadata records).
 See the earlier section on metadata fragments if you are not sure what this means.

-Finally, we will choose *HARVESTING TEMPLATE - THREDDS - UNIDATA DISCOVERY* as the template metadata record.
+Finally, we will choose *HARVESTING TEMPLATE - THREDDS - UNIDATA DISCOVERY* as the template metadata record (this template will have been loaded into GeoNetwork from INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/templates/thredds-harvester-unidata-data-discovery.xml through the Add Templates function in the Administration interface).
 The process by which the template is used to create metadata records is as follows:

  #.
 For each dataset in the Thredds catalog, the template will be copied to create a new iso19139 metadata record
  #.
 Each fragment of metadata harvested from a Thredds dataset will be copied into the new iso19139 metadata record by matching an identifier in the template with an identifier in the fragment (this match is created by the developer of the template and the stylesheet).